Skip to main content

 User Log In

-Home » General Applications » Water Resource
+Home » Applications » Water Resource

-The importance of quantifying the water resource stored in the snow pack is strategic for its management for agricultural, industrial and domestic purposes.
+The importance of quantifying the water resource stored in the snowpack is strategic for agricultural, industrial, and domestic purposes.
+Finapp assesses the available water resource through the precise determination of the Snow Water Equivalent (SWE), enabling smarter decisions for reservoir management and hydropower generation.

 FAQ – common questions